LearnersGuild/guide/Phases/Interviews/README.md

 - [Phase 4](./Phase_4.md)

 Note that there is no interview for phases 1 or 5.

-### The Process

-**Note:** This process is identical *regardless* of which phase interview is being attempted.

-When a learner feels ready to attempt an interview, a facilitator will assign them to a phase interview.
-SEPs will be available to support for the phase interview coding challenge, and learners should have few or no meetings to attend during that week.

-A facilitator will send learners the link to their interview challenge on Monday morning.
-Learners will then have **2.5 days** to work on the coding challenge for the interview and complete as much as they can.
-Learners _must submit_ their solution/artifact by **1pm on Wednesday**.

-Evaluations and interviews start after lunch on Wednesday and continue until they are done, ideally before 6pm on Friday.

-After the evaluation and interviews have been completed, the results will be sent to Membership to make a decision and inform the learner whether they passed.

 ### Preparing for the Interview Coding Challenge